khobey/wordcounter/README.md

 400 - Bad request when inputs are not valid or missing

+413 - File uploaded is too big.
+2MB is the limit

 500 - Server error when errors occur during processing

 # Current Limitations
 - File limit is up to 2MB
 - File must be of .txt extension
+- Local caching is available for the same text files uploaded to skip recalculation.

+#Suggested improvements
+- Validation of text contents
+- Authentication and authorization (not implemented yet)
+- Remote caching